 Unfortunately, there are no standardized requirements for someone to call himself or herself a financial advisor.
 You will find a huge disparity in the backgrounds and qualifications of people who provide financial advice.
 This fact can make choosing the right financial advisor for you confusing and challenging.

-At Pillar, you will be working with professionals with college degrees, respected financial designations and significant experience in providing financial advice to a wide variety of individuals and institutions.
+At Pillar, you will be working with college degreed professionals and the respected financial designations listed below.
+Our advisors also have significant experience in providing financial advice to a wide variety of individuals and institutions.